-- 1. An understanding of the basic principles and practices of America's constitutional republic. - 2.
-Knowledge of the nation's founding documents, including the Declaration of Independence, the US Constitution and its amendments, and The Federalist Papers. - 3.
-Knowledge of landmark US Supreme Court cases, landmark legislation, and landmark executive actions. - 4.
-Knowledge of the history and development of the American federal government and its impact on law and society. - 5.
-An ability to apply course material to contemporary political issues and debates. - 6.
-An ability to engage in discussion and civil debate on American politics associated with multiple viewpoints.
+- · An understanding of the basic principles and practices of America's constitutional republic. - · Knowledge of the nation's founding documents, including the Declaration of Independence, the US Constitution and its amendments, and The Federalist Papers. - · Knowledge of landmark US Supreme Court cases, landmark legislation, and landmark executive actions. - · Knowledge of the history and development of the American federal government and its impact on law and society. - · An ability to apply course material to contemporary political issues and debates. - · An ability to engage in discussion and civil debate on American politics that are associated with multiple points of view.

-6A-10.02413-1 Civics Literacy Competency
+6A-10.02413-1 State of Florida Civics Literacy Competency

-Before the award of an associate in arts, associate in science, or a baccalaureate degree, students entering a Florida College System institution in the 2021-2022 school year, and thereafter, must demonstrate competency in civics literacy by completing (a) and (b) before graduation:
+Prior to the award of an associate in arts, associate in science, or a baccalaureate degree, first-time-in-college students entering a Florida College System institution in the 2021-2022 school year, and thereafter, must demonstrate competency in civics literacy by completing (a) and (b) prior to graduation: